nicholaswmin/fsm/README.md

 })
 ```

-> Note: FSM's are good candidates for subclassing even when following
+> Advice: FSM's are usually good candidates for subclassing even when following
-> the [Composition over Inheritance principle][coi] because they tend to be
+> the [Composition over Inheritance principle][coi] because they tend to be a
-> fundamental properties.
+> fundamental attribute of an entity.

 ## API